Micro Puff is better suited for wet weather due to its synthetic insulation.

 Breathability

-Face fabric of Micro Puff (0.7-oz 10-denier for both shell and lining) breathes slightly better than the Down Sweater (1.4-oz 20x30-denier in shell and 1.4-oz 20-denier in lining), although neither of these jackets are designed to breathe and hence are terrible in this department.
+Face fabric of Micro Puff (0.7-oz 10-denier shell and lining) breathes slightly better than the Down Sweater (1.4-oz 20x30-denier shell and 1.4-oz 20-denier lining).

-They're not equipped with pit zips either - so I'd recommend you to forget about getting these jackets if breathability is one of your expectations.
+But, neither of these jackets are designed to breathe and hence are terrible in this department.
+They're not equipped with pit zips either, so I'd recommend you to forget about getting these jackets if breathability is one of your expectations.

 Style